 You must arrive at your appointment 15 minutes before your interview is due to take place and bring your letter with you.

 Bring your record of achievement if you have one.
 Think about questions you have about the course and anything else that relates to college.

 General Info (materials required for the course)

-Students can purchase a course text book and a USB Memory Stick.
+Students can purchase a course text book if appropriate.